Get Epidemiology Unmasked!

 I spoke with Senator John Cornyn's team to discuss ways to improve public health literacy for our children through adequate education.

-I spoke with Texas Senator Lois Kolkhorst's team to amend the education statutes in Texas.
+Working with Texas Senator Lois Kolkhorst's team to improve public health education access for students and teachers..

-I will testify at the Texas State Board of Education's April meeting to propose public health education reform.
+I testified at the Texas State Board of Education General Meeting to propose public health education reform through curricular standards.

 Kid Teach Kid Public Health Summer Program